 Process of preparation of “Patasca”, typical food

-Please note that the people we work with in these activities don´t live on tourism but carry out other occupation in their daily life and will not always have the possibility to greet us, therefore the specific activity of your desire can be changed upon arrival.
+Please note that the people we work with in these activities don´t live on tourism but carry out other occupation in their daily life and will not always have the possibility to greet us, therefore the specific activity will be confirmed upon arrival.

-The local cultural experience also includes a cultural walk through the centre of San Pedro de Atacama in which we get to know history, culture and challenges of the village.
+The indigenous experience also includes a walk through the town of San Pedro de Atacama or the “ayllus” in which we get to know history, culture and challenges of the village.

 The days and hours of the excursions may vary depending on the season, climatic conditions and the groups that we form.
 The final itinerary will be confirmed upon arrival in San Pedro, but even during your stay it can vary depending on the mentioned conditions, we will be informing immediately about any change.

 The area of the basin of the Atacama Salt Flat is established as an “Area of Indigenous Development”.
 Here resides the atacameñan (or Lickan-Antai) culture – an indigenous culture more than 12.000 years old – which recently has been recognized by the Chilean state as an ethnos or “pueblo originario” (name collectively used for indigenous communities in America).
 It is a folk that still conserves traditions and customs from this era.
 Their language, Kunza, sadly has gone lost, and today remain barely a few words, most of which are associated to the names of places.